A guide to ex gratia payments

 What to look for in an ex gratia payment:

 - Within what timeframe the other party will make the payment to you.

 - The conditions of the ex gratia payment; for example, agreeing not to work for a competitor or non-disclosure of intellectual property.

 Negotiating ex gratia payments

-If you are negotiating a settlement and the other party is not making you an offer that covers your actual or projected loss you may consider formal legal proceedings.
+- When trying to negotiate a settlement and the other party is not making an adequate offer to cover your actual or projected losses, consider formal proceedings.

-Do you have any questions or experiences to share about ex gratia payments? feel free to share them in the comments section or contact me directly for advice.
+Do you have any questions or experiences to share about ex gratia payments?
+Feel free to share them in the comments section or contact me directly for advice.